gilbert-x/Noodles-Quest-Code-in-Place-June-2024/README.md

 This is Gilbert X. Gonzalez's final project for Code in Place in June 2024.
+One version was written entirely by myself.
+The other version has functions written or modified by ChatGPT based on examples of my code that I prompted the model with.

 Noodles' Quest is a retro style game inspired by rogue-like games and nudibranchs.
 The maps are procedurally generated.
 The tiles of coral and sand are each procredurally generated as well.
 I hope you enjoy the game.
 To play this game you will need to have Python and Pygame installed on your computer (https://www.pygame.org/wiki/GettingStarted).
 You will also need to download the font and png files.